Exercise Therapy

 Exercises and tips

-You can think of the learning of how to tighten the abdominal muscles during certain movements, thereby supporting and relieving the back muscles.
+You can think about learning how to tighten the abdominal muscles during certain movements, thereby supporting and relieving the back muscles.
 The therapist supports you and gives tips and advice on how to prevent new symptoms.

 Exercise Therapy-Evolution Physiotherapy